atlassian/react-beautiful-dnd/docs/api/draggable.md

 #### Extending `DraggableProps.style`

 If you are using inline styles you are welcome to extend the `DraggableProps.style` object.
-You are also welcome to apply the `DraggableProps.style` object using inline styles and use your own styling solution for the component itself - such as [styled-components](https://github.com/styled-components/styled-components).
+You are also welcome to apply the `DraggableProps.style` object using inline styles and use your own styling solution for the component itself.
+You can use anything you like to style the `<Draggable />` such as

+- css-in-js such as [`styled-components`](https://www.styled-components.com) or [`emotion`](https://emotion.sh)
+- sass, less
+- vanilla css

 If you are overriding inline styles be sure to do it after you spread the `provided.draggableProps` or the spread will override your inline style.